LKRO001E - Physical Education in School

 Obligatory course work:

-Writing 1 log from physical education.
+Writing 1 log from physical education in school.

 80% participation in the practical classes as specified in the term schedule.